pprewitt/READMEGenerator/README.md

 ## License
- This application is licensed: MIT
+ This application is MIT licensed

 ## Contribution